jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Introduction/Product-Overview.md

 ## Usage Scenarios:
-For all customers suffering from DDoS attacks, no matter of or not of JD Cloud, the JD Cloud Anti-DDoS Pro can always provide defense against DDoS attack
+For all customers suffering from DDoS attacks, no matter the service is in JD cloud or not, the JD Cloud Anti-DDoS Pro can always provide defense against DDoS attack